 Every morning, I got in the chair by 8.
 By the fourth day, I was up to four laps, but my knee was hurting badly, and I had to cut back on walking for the rest of the week.
 During surgery, they took a vein from my left calf to use in my heart, and since I had surgery on my knee when I was 15, the pain in my knee was intense and continued to be for three more weeks.

 My dad, at 84, lost my mom five months earlier.
-He was far more upset about my condition than I was, but I would have been the same way if it was my child.
+He was far more upset about my condition than I was, but I would have been the same way if it was my son in the hospital.
 I talked to him everyday, and he came to see me a couple of times.
 If I would have let him, he never would have left my bedside.

 On the eighth day, I went home, sat in my chair, and instantly fell asleep.
 I slept in my bed that night until 3 am and finished up in the recliner.
 After that, I slept in my bed at night for 5-6 hours and took a nap every day.
 Every day I walked the dog but was still limited by the pain in my knee.